 Today we went on the Off-the-Rail Food Tour in Kuala Lumpur with Charles.
 He is taking us to delicious little “hole-in-the-wall” food places that most people don’t know about.
 Yum!!
 We can’t wait to get started.

 Terima Kasih means thank you in Malay.
 Of course every place that we visited spoke their own language and thus a different thank you to learn.
-The bottom line on this sign means see you soon.
+The bottom line on this sign means “see you soon.”

-There is a lot of foreign investment in Singapore with much construction.
+There is a lot of foreign investment in Kuala Lumpur with much construction.
 Eighty percent of the people are middle class.
 Unemployment is four percent.
 No matter how much money one has, everyone knows how to cook.
 So when one is poor, they start to earn money by running a street cart.
 Later one graduates to a street stall.

-The government consolidated many people trying to make a living with their food carts and gave them a stall in a building from with which to sell.
+The government consolidated many people trying to make a living with their food carts and gave them a stall in a building from which to sell.
 Most people eat out especially on the weekends.
 Additionally, this location is near an army base.

 The vendors usually sell to the morning crowd and then return to sell to the dinner crowd.
-The Chinese, always the shrewd businessman, share a stall and one family does am and the other does pm.
+The Chinese, always the shrewd businessmen, share a stall and one family does am and the other does pm.

 Kampaung means neighborhood.
 So Kampaung Boy means your home boy.